Tag Archives: rack guide

-Both drive-in and drive thru systems allow more efficient use of available space than traditionalmulti-aisle selective rack.
-In fact, when compared to a conventional selective system, the same amount of storage can be acheived with a high density system in 80% less space.
+Both drive-in and drive thru systems allow more efficient use of available space than traditional multi-aisle selective rack.
+In fact, when compared to a conventional selective system, the same amount of storage can be achieved with a high density system in 80% less space.
 These systems decrease storage and retrieval time while increasing efficiency and productivity among workers.
 Not only do they benefit your operations, they can also decrease your bottom line — you get more storage room per dollar spent on racking!

 Drive-in Rack is the ultimate in high-density storage.
 No other form provides more storage capacity per square foot of room than drive-in.
 A viable alternative to expanding one’s facility, drive-in provides a very low cost yet efficient means of high volume storage.